hieule3004/heket/README.md

 var rule = Heket.parseRule(abnf_string);
 `````

-Then you could apply the result to other strings to see if they adhere to the rule:
+Then you can check the result against other strings to see if they adhere to the rule:

 `````js
 console.log(rule.match('foo'));